It is a time of rapid change, and one of the things that is rapidly changing is gold.

 Think about the damage that's been done by the Federal Reserve Bank.

-Think about what the central bank has done to the United States to our to our monetary system.
+Think about what the central bank has done to the United States, to our monetary system, that we used to have a system as good as gold, and we used to be the world's greatest creditor.

 They let all that stuff happen on their watch.

-As a matter of fact, it's lost 99% of its purchasing power uh since they assumed the helm of the in charge of the monetary policy.
+As a matter of fact, it's lost 99% of its purchasing power since they assumed the helm of the in charge of the monetary policy.

 Always need a crisis to precipitate the changes that they want.